MuseTek/musetek-frontend/README.md

 Tasks for Front End

  - Player
-	 - Play/Pause Audio file
+	 - Play/Pause Audio file DONE
 	 - Next/Previous file
-	 - Load in audio file based on sample selected in the list
+	 - Load in audio file based on sample selected in the list DONE

  - Sample List
 	 - List samples with various information (library to do something like this?)
 		 - Filename
 		 - Length
 		 - Associated Tags
-	 - Selected sample loads in player
+	 - Selected sample loads in player DONE

  - Search / Filtering
 	 - Be able to select different filters to change display list